Skip to main content

 Habitat package naming conventions

-This documents how Habitat packages are named in the core origin.
+This document explains the naming conventions for Habitat packages in the core origin.

 Each package in the core origin is identified by a unique string—called a package identifier—in the following format: origin/name/version/release.
 The package name may be just the package name or the package name with a version suffix.